D0tNet4Fun/Automation.TestFramework/README.md

 This way, the test report matches the test case definition as closely as possible.

 ## How to use in VS 2017
-Create a new Xunit test project for .NET Core and then add a reference to Automation.TestFramework.
+Create a new xUnit test project for .NET Core and then add a reference to Automation.TestFramework.
 The package is also available on NuGet.org.

 Add the following code:
 ```C#